Mind the Gap: How Elicitation Protocols Shape the Stated-Revealed Preference Gap in Language Models: Results

 \subsection{Systematic Evaluation of Neutrality Rates in LLM Responses}

-We begin by measuring \emph{neutrality rates}—the frequency with which models select \textit{Equal Preference} or \textit{Depends}—under an expanded-choice elicitation protocol.
-Neutrality serves as a direct indicator of weak or indeterminate preferences that are suppressed or misclassified by binary forced-choice prompting.
+We begin by measuring \emph{neutrality rates}—the frequency of \textit{Equal Preference} or \textit{Depends} responses—under expanded-choice elicitation.
+Neutrality indicates indeterminate preferences otherwise masked by forced-choice prompting.
+While choosing \textit{Depends} is a valid stance for complex moral scenarios, it lacks the strict directional priority needed to construct ordinal rankings.
+Following survey methodology standards \citep{krosnick1991response}, we exclude these indeterminate responses; retaining them introduces widespread ties that destroy the dense rankings required for SvR correlation.

 Across 24 LMs, neutrality rates vary widely by model family and elicitation mode.
 In stated preference elicitation (Fig.~\ref{fig:neutrality}, left), neutrality ranges from 48.2\% to 100\%, with some models (e.g., Qwen-3-8B) predominantly selecting the \textit{Depends} option.
-In revealed preference elicitation (Fig.~\ref{fig:neutrality}, right), neutrality is substantially higher and more variable across families.

 While LLaMA-3.1 and LLaMA-4 largely retain binary decisions, Mistral-3-8B variants select neutral responses in nearly all revealed scenarios, preventing the construction of complete binary rankings.
 Gemma-3-4B selects \textit{Equal Preference} in approximately 70\% of cases.